AtlasProds/c25k/README.md

 # C25K Buddy - Wear OS App

 A Wear OS companion app for the Couch to 5K (C25K) running program.
-This app helps users track their progress through the C25K program directly from their smartwatch.
+C25K switches between running and walking to help build up to a point where you can run a 5K.
+Your watch will vibrate once when you need to walk and twice when you need to run.
+This helps you do your run without carrying a phone or staring at a screen.
+You can also use this app to track your progess with the program locally (all data is stored in your watch only).

 This app was only made as a weekend project for a Galaxy Watch 5.

 Couch To 5K plan is taken from this NHS PDF: https://digitalcampaignsstorage.blob.core.windows.net/campaigns-cms-prod/documents/c25k_printable_plan.pdf